100 mm KS-19 anti-aircraft gun

 Sources: WeaponSystems.net KS-19 reference

 No official website, headquarters record, or rights-clear facility image was located for Plant No. 4 Perm as a Soviet numbered-plant attribution.
-The profile uses the NDU Ukraine KS-19 page as the website/reference URL required by the builder schema and avoids asserting a modern successor because public KS-19 sources disagree on the exact Soviet production plants.
+The NDU Ukraine KS-19 page is used as the primary reference URL, and no modern successor is asserted because public KS-19 sources disagree on the exact Soviet production plants.

 Category